drewm8080/data_mining_streaming_data/README.md

 # Streaming Algorithms

+## Dataset
+A large list of user_ids in a txt file (not included because the file is too big for Github)

 ## Task 1: Bloom Filtering

 I will implement the Bloom Filtering algorithm to estimate whether the user_id in the data stream has shown before.
 I will find proper hash functions and the number of hash functions in the Bloom Filtering algorithm.